dask/dask-blog/_posts/2021-03-00-image-segmentation.md

 ```

+See the [documentation here](https://distributed.dask.org/en/latest/) to get set up for your system.

 ## Bonus content: using arrays on GPU

 We're able to add GPU support to `dask-image` by using [CuPy](https://cupy.dev/).
 [CuPy](https://cupy.dev/) is an array library with a numpy-like API, accelerated with NVIDIA CUDA.
 Instead of having Dask arrays which contain numpy chunks, we can have Dask arrays containing cupy chunks instead.
 This [blogpost](https://blog.dask.org/2019/01/03/dask-array-gpus-first-steps) explains the benefits of GPU acceleration and gives some benchmarks for computations on CPU, a single GPU, and multiple GPUs.

 ### GPU support available in dask-image